arodionov/micronaut-services/README.md

 For _Service Discovery_ **_Consul_** is used.

-Have found that _Native image_ generated from Kotlin microservice:
+Have found the following issues for _Native image_ generated from Kotlin microservice:
 * doesn't support _**lateinit**_ for _HttpClient_ injection
-* ignoring _Consul_ config at configuration file
+* ignoring _Consul_ config at the configuration file